 NCT also provides a Comfort Room in the back of our theatre where audience members can always adjust both light and sound levels.
 This Comfort Room is available for any performance at NCT.

-Our next Sensory Friendly Performance will be April 19th.
-A Pre-Visit Story is available to help your child understand what to expect when you visit NCT and see a show.
+A Pre-Visit Story is available to help participants understand what to expect when you visit NCT and see a show.

-Tickets for the access performance are general admission.
+Tickets for the Sensory Friendly Performance are general admission.

 From parents who attended NCT's Sensory Friendly performances: